Tech Talk: Ext JS and Angular 2 – Use the Best of Both to Build Your Apps

 How to Give Your Sencha App Real-time Web Performance

 James Schreuder, Principal Software Engineer at Schreuder Engineering Pty Ltd

 Ext JS + React: A Match Made in UX Heaven

 Have you ever wished you could use Sencha’s powerful Ext JS components in your React apps?
 Now you can.
 Learn about the new bridge we’ve created that enables you to use the Ext JS grid, treegrid, pivot grid, calendar, charts, and other components in your React based apps.
 We’ve integrated the frameworks, so you can manage data and respond to events using React while rendering UI controls using Ext JS with React's tag-based JSX syntax.
 Come to this session to learn how to build a data-intensive, cross-platform app with Ext JS 6.2 and React.

-Speaker: Mark Brocato, Sencha
+Mark Brocato, Sr. Engineering Manager at Sencha

 Enterprise Applications, Role-Based Access Controls (RBAC), and Client Customizations

 This session will cover a real-world example of an enterprise application built using role-based access controls (RBAC) that also support client customizations.
 We'll show how we built the application in Ext JS 4, and how we leveraged that solution in Ext JS 6.
 We'll include a detailed working example of how we solved our problem, some of the challenges we faced, and our approach.
 We'll talk about the new features we used in Ext JS 6, examples of custom components, and how to use a designer on your project.
 We'll show code examples for RBAC and how the same strategy supported client customizations.

 Steve Whatmore, Architect at PureFacts Financial Solutions Inc.